salemhilal/Viewr/README.md

 their service.

 If you notice any bugs, or if you have any feedback or feature requests, please feel free to [contact me]!

+Finally, note that while this script will load any publically available image from flickr, this does not mean that you sould use other people's photos without permission (or unless they say it's ok).